DaraghP/my-allergy-assistant/docs/proposal/proposal.md

 > The main idea for this project came from our supervisor, Paul Clarke, you can find the idea listed on https://computing.dcu.ie/~pclarke/ProjectIdeas/index.html
 >
 > Over the summer we were both sending each other project ideas back and forth.
-Until we came across this ‘Intelligent Allergy Assistant’ idea on Paul Clarke’s website.
+Until we came across the ‘Intelligent Allergy Assistant’ idea on Paul Clarke’s website.
 We were both interested in this idea, did some research into text recognition, and decided to set up a meeting with Paul to discuss the idea more and to become our supervisor for this project.
+We then came up with the name 'MyAllergyAssistant' for our app.

 ### Achievements